 Installing a bathroom fan that already has a light is a great choice if you need more light in your bathroom.
 Since you will be doing electrical wiring, and possibly cutting out the ceiling, this is a great time to add more lighting to the bathroom.

 Most bath vent fans are pretty bland anyways, installing a light can significantly add to it’s aesthetics as well.

 Since most of these bathroom fans typically do not include light bulbs, I highly recommend installing energy efficient LED bulbs which will go into any standard socket---so will fit 99% of bathroom exhaust fans.
 Most bathroom exhaust fan lights will be between 50 to 100 watts.

-If you want to install your bathroom exhaust fan with a light over a shower or tub, it must be rated for that purpose from the manufacturer.
 Water and electricity don’t mix, so bathroom fans rated for use over showers are designed to be safe in these wet areas.
 These specially rated exhaust fans need to be on dedicated electrical circuits that are GFCI protected (at the panel box or dedicated wall reset).

 GFCI stands for "ground fault circuit interruptor" which basically means there is a switch that will cut off power if it detects a problem.
 You don't want to get shocked when taking a shower if you know what I mean.